In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

 Art historians have argued, going back and forth on the identity of the model for the painting.
 Most notably argued is Agnes Sorel.
 The woman, the first recognized mistress of the French King, Charles VII, is said to have dressed rather provocatively.
 It is said that her style of dress heavily inspired Fouquet, which is reflected in the painting where the Virgin Mary appears to be about to nurse her child, her bare breast out on display.
 She died at the young age of 28, suspected of being poisoned.

-Originally, the two panels hung in the Collegiate Church of the Notre-Dame, commissioned to hang over the grave of Fouquet’s patron at the time.
+Originally, the two panels hung in the Collegiate Church of the Notre Dame commissioned to hang over the grave of Fouquet’s patron at the time.
 However, the panels are no longer together.
 The left panel that depicts Étienne Chevalier and his patron Saint, is located at Staatliche Museen in Berlin.
 The right panel is located at the Royal Museum of Fine Art in Antwerp.
 The artwork in its entirety combines outside regional influences.
 The left side, depicting Etienne and the Saint, recalls Flemish influences of the time.
 The Madonna?
 It shows Italian influence.
-The latter more than likely influenced by the artist’s years in Italy.
+The latter was more than likely influenced by the artist’s years in Italy.

 P.S.
 If you want to see the painting in person, we have great news!
 The Royal Museum of Fine Arts Antwerp reopened just recently after more than a decade-long renovation of the museum.